heistp/irtt/README.md

 	histogram(?)
 - Add ability for client to request random fill from server
 - Allow Client Dial to try multiple IPs when a hostname is given
+- Refactor events.
+I was trying to make something internationalizable and filterable as opposed to just writing to a log, but I'm not satisfied yet.

 Possibly...